 Watch this video on how to contact PA unemployment office -

-Unemployment offices may take 2-4 weeks to procedures your claim. many States demand a one-week waiting period; therefore, the second week claimed is the first week of payment.
+Unemployment offices may take 2-4 weeks to process your claim.
+Many States demand one-week waiting period.
+Therefore, the second week claimed is the first week of payment.

 Federal and state laws require that certain kind of information be provided upon request for statistical and Unemployment Insurance program improvement purposes.
 The information you give to the Unemployment Insurance Agency relating to your claim for unemployment remuneration is kept private and will be used only by public officials performing their duties.

 After you file your application, you will get an acknowledgement from the State agency.
 Now, you will start receiving weekly benefits.
 Remember you have to claim your benefits every week and make them aware that you are still unemployed.

 What to do after you file you unemployment application?

 After you have applied for the benefits, loosen up and think about the next steps.
 The payback you get will not be adequate to cover your living costs, so you should find employment straight away.
 Review your resume and give it a modern look.
 Develop your business skills or learn about new craft.
 Check which line of business is adding up new jobs and where the innovation is occurring.